Tickets: Salisbury Information Centre, Fish Row, Salisbury Phone: 01722 342860 or from www.ticketsource.co.uk/studiotheatresalisbury

 We also have a Patron, the former producer of Panorama and Newsnight, Baroness Bonham-Carter of Yarnbury.

 In 2011 Studio won the Open Stages Competition run by The Royal Shakespeare Company and The All-England Theatre Festival with our production of Hamlet which was performed at Stratford-upon-Avon and which subsequently won four awards from the Southern Daily Echo.
 Also, our productions of RolePlay, The Turn of the Screw, Measure for Measure and The Crucible have also won awards from The Echo in various categories.
 In 2013 we received a Creative Arts Award from Wiltshire Life magazine.
 Early in 2016 more awards were forthcoming at two One Act Play Festivals in Wiltshire and in Dorset when an excerpt from Top Girls by Caryl Churchill was performed.
 In the same year, our productions of Toad of Toad Hall, The Ladykillers and Female Transport each won a Curtain Call award from The Echo in the Lighting and Sound, and Set and Props categories.

-In 2017, we entered An Englishman Abroad and The Old Lady shows her Medals in two local One-Act Festivals (Codford and Totton), and received four awards – Best Overall Production, Best Runner-Up and Best Actress (twice).
-2018 followed with three awards in Totton – Best Director, Best Actress and Best Supporting Performer, as well as four Honourable Mentions.
+Since 2017, we have entered plays in two local One-Act Festivals (Codford and Totton), and received awards on every occasion – for Best Overall Production, Best Actress, Best Director, Best Runner-Up and Best Supporting Performer, some of them a few times over, as well as many Honourable Mentions.

 Studio Theatre may be hired (availability permitting) – and has been host to Scouts’ productions, Stroke Club meetings, the Young People’s Festival of Drama and more besides.